chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

     description: "Some description about this interaction"
 ```

+### Keys in an Interaction File
 The different keys in an interaction file are:

-1. `interactions`

-   `interactions` key is the parent key in an interaction file.
+1. `interactions`: `interactions` key is the parent key in an interaction file.
 Every interaction must be defined under this key.

-2. `<interaction_id>`

-   `<interaction_id>` key is the identifier of any interaction, which defines a particular interaction.
+2. `<interaction_id>`: `<interaction_id>` key is the identifier of any interaction, which defines a particular interaction.

    Evert interaction file must have an interaction with the interaction id as `start`.
    The flow of interaction starts from the `start` interaction.

-3. `messages`

-   `messages` key is the key of an interaction which contains the texts to be displayed to the user.

-   `messages` can receive texts as an array or a string.
+3. `messages`:  `messages` key is the key of an interaction which contains the texts to be displayed to the user. `messages` can receive texts as an array or a string.

    For general purpose display, texts can be provided as string.